-The transferability of credits you earn at Calstone University is at the complete discretion of an institution to which you may seek to transfer.
+The transferability of credits you earn at Calstone College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the credits you earn in "the educational program", are also at the complete discretion of the institution to which you may seek to transfer.
 If the credits that you earn at this university are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this university will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Calstone University to determine if your credits will transfer.
+For this reason, you should make certain that your attendance at this university will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer.